 What metabolism has to do with weight loss

 The pace of your metabolism determines how quickly your body turns the food you eat into energy.
 People with more muscle mass tend to have faster metabolisms.
 (This is why men, who tend to have more muscle mass than women, also tend to have faster metabolisms and why you may experience weight gain as you age and lose muscle mass.)
-Restricting calories can also cause your body to break down muscle for fuel and thus slow down your metabolism.

-How your starting weight affects weight loss
+How body weight affects weight loss

 How your hormones affect weight loss